zoneout215/amazon-reviews-proc/README.md

 This project is a multi-service data processing platform orchestrated with Docker Compose.
 It integrates:
 - Apache Airflow for workflow orchestration
-- PostgreSQL as the relational database
+- PostgreSQL as the relational database for Airflow metadata
 - ClickHouse for analytical processing
 - dbt for data modeling and transformation
 - Hadoop (NameNode and DataNodes) for object storage
 - Docker compose for service management

 # Startup Manual

 1. Ensure Docker and Docker Compose are installed.
 2. Clone this repository.